Lafayette Federal Credit Union: History

-During the early 2000s brought about the start of several new partnerships.
+The early 2000s brought about the start of several new partnerships.
 Lafayette Federal teamed up with other credit unions to form Potomac Business Services, LLC in order to provide commercial loans to growing businesses.
 A couple of years later, commercial accounts and relationship checking accounts are introduced, offering more deposit options for both consumers and businesses.
 In 2008, Lafayette Federal hosts its very first Capitol Classic Charity Golf Tournament, thus commencing an annual charity event for the credit union.

 In 2010, the credit union celebrated its 75 year anniversary.
 Over the next two years, membership eligibility is once again expanded with through the addition of the American Consumer Council (ACC).
 Through this organization, all residents of Washington, DC, Maryland, and Virginia are eligible to join.
 In 2016, Lafayette Federal completed its second merger with CSC Employees Federal Credit Union (still operating as Lafayette Federal Credit Union).
 The following year, the credit union moved its headquarters to Rockville, MD, and opened a branch on the premises a year later.

 As a result of the COVID-19 pandemic, 2020 was a landmark year worldwide.
 Lafayette Federal was able to shift gears to accommodate the new landscape.
 During this time, Lafayette Federal was able to maintain operations and continued to experience membership and loan growth.
 Following the credit union philosophy of “people helping people”, the credit union launched several initiatives aimed at aiding those at the frontline of the pandemic.
 With its Fuel the Frontline initiative, Lafayette Federal donated 1,755 meals to first responders and $850 in gift cards to Fox 5 DC's Hometown Heroes during the pandemic.
 Their performance was recognized by S&P Global by ranking #20 in their Top 100 Performing Credit Unions of 2020 Report.
 One year later, the credit union once again received national recognition as one of Newsweek’s America’s Best Banks for 2022.
 By March 31, 2021, Lafayette Federal reached a milestone $1 billion in assets.
 Later that year, the credit union raised an impressive $65,000 for Children's Miracle Network Hospitals, totaling $1 million in charitable donations over the lifetime of the organization's fundraising efforts.

+In 2023, Lafayette Federal relocated its McLean Financial Service Center from 6701 Lowell Avenue, McLean, VA 22101, to a new, renovated building at 6890 Elm Street, McLean, VA 22101.
+A grand opening celebration was hosted on Wednesday, October 11, 2023 to commemorate the new branch opening.

+In 2024, Lafayette Federal Credit Union continued its expansion by opening the Greenbelt Financial Service Center, located at 7537 Greenbelt Road, Greenbelt, MD 20770.
+The grand opening celebration was held on Wednesday, July 10, 2024.
+The following year, in 2025, Lafayette Federal celebrated its 90th anniversary and further expanded its presence by opening the Fallsgrove Financial Service Center at 14933-A Shady Grove Road, Rockville, MD 20850.
+The grand opening for this location took place on Wednesday, March 12, 2025.